-When you think of lighting in a kitchen consider illumination during daylight and evening hours.
-Many kitchens have a window over a sink by design to provide a source of natural light during the daytime.
-A kitchen may also be centrally located without an exterior wall, natural light may be achieved with a skylight, large windows on the nearest wall, or it may require artificial lighting throughout the day.
+When you think of lighting in a kitchen consider illumination during both daylight and evening hours.
+Many kitchens have at least one window to provide a source of natural light during the daytime.
+If the kitchen is centrally located without an exterior wall, natural light may be achieved with a skylight, large windows on the nearest wall, or it may require artificial lighting throughout the day.
 In general, it's best to include natural lighting as much as possible in addition to any of the other lighting options below.

 1. General Lighting